 There are regular well baby clinics held at the children's centre.
-Please phone health visitor Janet Gove on 01993 844180 for further details.
+Please phone the Health Visitor team on 01993 844180 for further details.

 All women between 25 and 65 years of age are recommended to have a cervical smear check.

 For those women aged between 25 and 50 it is recommended to have a check every three years, and for women aged 50 to 65 years of age, every 5 years.
 This is to ensure that the cervix (neck of the womb) is healthy.
 We operate a recall system in order to remind you when your next check is due.

 Chronic Medical Conditions